azurecitadel/azurecitadel.github.io/workshops/terraform/lab4.md

 ### Using .tfvars files

 If you have a lot of variables then you can place them in a file.
-By convention these are suffixed with `.ftvars`.
+By convention these are suffixed with `.tfvars`.
 Each line should be of the straighforward `loc=uksouth` format.
 You can then use `-var-file varfilename` as a switch.
 However if your variable file is called `terraform.tfvars` or `.auto.tfvars` then it will be loaded automatically.

 ### Combinations of the above